 Development environment

 ManagedBlam is primarily used with the C# programming language.
 ManagedBlam also specifically requires .NET 4.8 - if you do not have the developer pack, you can get it here.
-You will get runtime errors if you are on a different version.
+Older versions of .NET Framework will not work, it is however possible to use the assembly with .NET 5+ but this requires additional setup detailed below.

 1. Create or load your solution in Visual Studio